-The Iowa Custom Rate Survey, (FM1698/ AgDM A3-10) can be used to value labor and machinery that the tenant.
-AgDM File A1-41, Conservation Practices for Landowners provides detailed information about both annual and permanent conservation practices and structures, including typical costs.
+The Iowa Custom Rate Survey, (FM1698/ AgDM A3-10) can be used to value labor and machine work that the tenant contributes.
+The Whole Farm Conservation Best Practices Manual provides detailed information about both annual and permanent conservation practices and structures.

-Tax Treatment of Water Quality Measures for Farm Operators and Landowners, Center for Agricultural Law and Taxation
+Center for Agricultural Law and Taxation, Tax Treatment of Water Quality Measures for Farm Operators and Landowners

-The Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss is presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.
+The Lease Supplement for Obtaining Conservation Practices to Control Soil and Nutrient Loss is presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.